paolosalvatori/aks-agic/README.md

 - [Azure Monitor for containers add-on](https://docs.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-enable-new-cluster)
 - [Application Gateway Ingress Controller add-on](https://azure.github.io/application-gateway-kubernetes-ingress/)

-The API server endpoint has no public IP address.
-To manage the API server, you will need to use a virtual machine that has access to the AKS cluster's Azure Virtual Network (VNet).
-Therefore, the ARM template deploys a jumpbox in the same virtual network that hosts the private AKS cluster.
-There are several options for establishing network connectivity to the private cluster.

-- Create a virtual machine in the same Azure Virtual Network (VNet) as the AKS cluster.
-- Use a virtual machine in a separate network and set up Virtual network peering.
-See the section below for more information on this option.
-- Use an Express Route or VPN connection.

-Creating a virtual machine in the same virtual network as the AKS cluster is the easiest option.
-Express Route and VPNs add costs and require additional networking complexity.
-Virtual network peering requires you to plan your network CIDR ranges to ensure there are no overlapping ranges.
-For more information, see [Create a private Azure Kubernetes Service cluster](https://docs.microsoft.com/en-us/azure/aks/private-clusters).
-For more information on Azure Private Links, see [What is Azure Private Link?](https://docs.microsoft.com/en-us/azure/private-link/private-link-overview).

 ## Architecture ##

 This diagram shows the overall architecture: